How Do Hit-and-Run Investigations Work in California?

 If the at-fault driver is not available to take responsibility, the victim will seek restitution through his or her own auto insurance provider.
 The insurance company will typically require a police report to start a hit-and-run investigation.
 The insurer will assign a claims adjuster to investigate your accident.
 The adjuster will read the police report and may conduct a separate investigation of his or her own.
 If you have uninsured/underinsured motorist insurance, and the insurance company confirms the validity of your claim, you will receive benefits to pay for your property damage repairs and medical bills.

 Dealing with your insurance company is often more difficult when the at-fault driver shirks responsibility for the accident.
 If you do not have uninsured motorist insurance, your insurer may deny the claim.
 In these cases, speak to an attorney about the possibility of filing a civil lawsuit against a third party.
 If the city could have prevented the accident through proper roadway maintenance, for example, or if an auto part manufacturer contributed to your injuries due to a produce defect, a third party could owe you compensation for your injuries.
-A local San Diego injury lawyer can help you and your family fight for compensation through all available outlets.
+A local car accident lawyer can help you and your family fight for compensation through all available outlets.